 Peter Tisnikar

-Previously, I received my Master’s degree in Human and Biological Robotics from Imperial College London, where I worked on adaptive footstep planning algorithms for bipedal locomotion as part of the Robot Intelligence Lab.
+I completed my PhD in AI and Robotics at King’s College London, where I was advised by Dr Matteo Leonetti and Dr Gerard Canal.
+I received my Master’s degree in Human and Biological Robotics from Imperial College London, where I worked on adaptive footstep planning algorithms for bipedal locomotion as part of the Robot Intelligence Lab.
 I received my Bachelor’s degree in Mechanical Engineering from Brunel University London.